kunjsong01/Cpp_Warm_up/README.md

 > There are two classes, A and B. Class A has a member which is a pointer pointing to Object B. This pointer is initialised in A's constructor.
 If A is destructed, what happened to B?

     2b).
-A program implementing the Round-Robin selection of the element in an array, where the array is dynamically changing in each selection round.
+A program implementing Round-Robin scheduling:

+> The Round-Robin selection of the element in an array, where the array is dynamically changing in each selection round.
 Values of the array can be 0 or 1.
 Only the next 1 is selected.

 3. Study basic usage of gdb watchpoint.